platformio/platformio-core/docs/userguide/account/cmd_forgot.rst

 Description
 -----------

-Allows you to reset password for :ref:`userguide_account` using E-Mail that was specified for registration.
+Allows you to reset password for :ref:`cmd_account` using E-Mail that was specified for registration.

 Options